You can lead a horse to water, but you cannot make him drink.

 That you can lead a horse to water, but you cannot make him drink (yes “him”, not “it” or “they” or any other ill-suited pronoun).
 That a horse is a sensitive, intelligent and strong being; that you cannot make a 600kg being do what you want against their will, by force or ill-treatment.
 You will always lose and that is not the point of equestrianism anyway.
 Anyone who is a true equestrian knows that, but it would seem that the activists do not.
 No horse and rider combination reaches the Games through brutality, as is being suggested.

-A moment to summarise what some activists say about the human relationship with animals, including horses: “we remove animals from their natural habitat and social structure”; the sport “involves the animal in performances that are foreign to their natural behaviour”, “we must understand that animals are living beings and may have, feelings, such as human beings”,all forms of sport and entertainment that exploit animals where they suffer should be banned”, “using animals in sports and entertainment is an abuse of our position of responsibility and brutalises society towards animals and nature”, “For the animal who are forced to participate in them, these activities are no game – they are about survival”[4].
+A moment to summarise what some activists say about the human relationship with animals, including horses: “we remove animals from their natural habitat and social structure”; the sport “involves the animal in performances that are foreign to their natural behaviour”, “we must understand that animals are living beings and may have, feelings, such as human beings”, “all forms of sport and entertainment that exploit animals where they suffer should be banned”, “using animals in sports and entertainment is an abuse of our position of responsibility and brutalises society towards animals and nature”, “For the animal who are forced to participate in them, these activities are no game – they are about survival”[4].

-It is not clear who assists in the preparation of the agenda’s narrative, but the authors appear unaccustomed to being around or creating relationships with horses, sounding almost business like in their policies.
+It is not clear who assists in the preparation of the agenda’s narrative, but the authors appear unaccustomed to being around or creating relationships with horses, sounding almost business like and political in their policies.
 In today’s society one sided positions with limited room for debate should be questioned, history should have taught us that by now.
-Not one of the above quotes actually comes near to depicting the bond created between horse and human, a bond which is millions of years old.
+Not one of the above quotes actually comes near to depicting the bond created between horse and human, a bond which is thousands of years old.
 The Horse and his human are one of the longest love affairs to survive history dating back to Alexander the Great’s horse Bucephalus[5], and beyond.
 Almost every rider sees their horse as a friend, companion and partner.

 Horses have had many roles throughout history, and an attentive historian would explain that these roles almost always involved an emotional bond of some form with humans.
 The emotional bond, empathy and close relationship between horse and man was further developed in sport – we do not need them for transport or combat anymore.
 An equestrian knows that if a horse does not trust you, he will not drink your water.